Hometown, Illinois: History

 Joseph E. Merrion developed inexpensive duplex houses in Hometown after World War II, targeting former GIs and their families.
 Hometown incorporated in 1953, and its population peaked at over 7,000 in 1958.
 On April 21, 1967, an F4/F5 rated tornado tore through Hometown, devastating the area, and destroying 86 homes while damaging 500 others.

 Geography

 According to the 2021 census gazetteer files, Hometown has a total area of 0.48 sqmi, all land.

 Hometown borders the city of Chicago along 87th Street between Cicero Avenue and Pulaski Road.
 The town's southern border is located one-half mile south of 87th, where 91st Street would be.

 Demographics

-As of the 2020 census there were 4,343 people, 1,745 households, and 955 families residing in the city.
-The population density was 9,066.81 PD/sqmi.
-There were 1,945 housing units at an average density of 4,060.54 /sqmi.
-The racial makeup of the city was 73.87% White, 2.28% African American, 0.94% Asian, 0.58% Native American, 0.05% Pacific Islander, 11.01% from other races, and 11.28% from two or more races.
-Hispanic or Latino of any race were 25.74% of the population.
+Racial and ethnic composition

+Hometown city, Illinois – Racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.